noydb/duhmap/README.md

 ### One Liner Mapper Method Generation

-A simple, opinionated, dependency-free, Java library for generating configurable mapper classes.
+A simple, opinionated, dependency-free Java library for generating configurable mapper classes.
 This library uses an annotation processor to analyze applicable interfaces and generate mapping methods.
 This is done by constructing & writing java source files - to the `generated-sources` directory - during the compilation phase.